-35 Selig Harrison, "Did North Korea Cheat?"
+34 Selig Harrison, "Did North Korea Cheat?"
 Foreign Affairs, vol. 84, no. 1, January/February 2005.

-36 North Korea would first have to convert uranium "yellowcake" into uranium hexafluoride to feed into the centrifuges.
+35 North Korea would first have to convert uranium "yellowcake" into uranium hexafluoride to feed into the centrifuges.
 The centrifuges would "enrich" the uranium, or increase the portion of U-235.
 Weapons-grade enriched uranium according to the IAEA needs to have an enrichment level of at least 20%.
-See CRS Report RL34234, Managing the Nuclear Fuel Cycle: Policy Implications of Expanding Global Access to Nuclear Power, by Mary Beth Nikitin, Anthony Andrews, and Mark Holt.
+See CRS Report RL34234, Managing the Nuclear Fuel Cycle: Policy Implications of Expanding Global Access to Nuclear Power, coordinated by Mary Beth Nikitin.

-37 Pervez Musharraf, In the Line of Fire: A Memoir, (New York: Free Press, September 2006), p.
+36 Pervez Musharraf, In the Line of Fire: A Memoir, (New York: Free Press, September 2006), p.
 296.

-38 "NK Admits to Buying Aluminum Tubes," KBS World News, September 27, 2007, and Takashi Sakamoto, "DPRK Admits To Importing Aluminum Tubes From Russia for Uranium Enrichment," Yomiuri Shimbun, in Japanese, Translated by BBC Monitoring Asia Pacific, October 26, 2007.
+37 "NK Admits to Buying Aluminum Tubes," KBS World News, September 27, 2007, and Takashi Sakamoto, "DPRK Admits To Importing Aluminum Tubes From Russia for Uranium Enrichment," Yomiuri Shimbun, in Japanese, Translated by BBC Monitoring Asia Pacific, October 26, 2007.